 Once all mental health issues were lumped together under the catch all term ‘workplace stress’, which wasn’t taken as seriously as other workplace hazards.
 However, it’s now understood by industry experts and governing bodies alike that protecting mental health at work is a must.

 How does one protect the mental health of employees?
-A key way of doing this is by protecting against what are called psychosocial risks.
+A key way of doing this is by protecting against psychosocial risks.
 In the following article, we will explore what these are.
 And we’ll also look at why psychological health and safety is so important and what benefits it brings to workers and employers alike.